brendoncarroll/go-p2p/README.md

 A default client and server implementation are provided.

 ### S is for Swarm

-- **Fragmenting Swarm**
-A higher order swarm which increases the MTU of an underlying swarm by breaking apart messages, and assembling them on the other side.

 - **In-Memory Swarm**
 A swarm which transfers data to other swarms in memory.
 Useful for testing.